 Research

-Microbiome transmission in humans
+Microbiome transmission in mothers and infants

 At birth, the infant gut represents a “blank sheet”, which the microbes readily colonize.
 But where are the colonizing microbes coming from?
 To address this question, I started to investigate the most intimate relationship that the infant has: the one with the mother.